csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * You must keep track of meeting minutes and add them to your repo under "documents/minutes" folder
    * You must have a regular meeting schedule established for the rest of the term.

+first meeting: Brief introduction on partner himself and UNICEF, Briefly mentioned about the project motivation, expected outcomes, user stories, technical consideration.

+second meeting: Confirmation on user stories, overall view on the project.

 #### Q9: How will you organize your team?